-Offerings: Standard offerings are Fall, Spring, Summer, and Intersession (F, S, SU, INT).
+Offerings: Standard offerings are Fall, Spring, Summer, and Intersession (August, January, May).
 Offerings for courses offered every other year should include even or odd years.
 On sufficient demand is discouraged, but allowed, as it provides minimal information for administrators, advisors, and students.

 Grading Type: Courses must be designated as letter grade or credit/no credit.

-*K-State 8 Tags: K-State 8 tags are used to assure that every undergraduate student receives minimum breadth in their general undergraduate education.
-No courses 700 level or above should have a K-State 8 tag since those are for graduate students.
-K-State 8 tagged courses impact the entire university.
-Dropping a K-State 8 tag can only be an expedited process if the department is also dropping the course.
-Either the title or course description must address the K-State tag.
-A voting body may request a sample syllabus to help the committee determine the appropriateness of the tag.
-Committees should recognize that syllabi change based upon the individual teaching the course.
-Individuals should consult the K-State 8 tag documentation to assure that courses meet the tag’s criteria (www.k-state.edu/kstate8). *K-State 8 will be replaced by the K-State Core in Fall 2024.
-Only tags for new courses, or a necessary correction to an existing tag, will be considered at this time.
+K-State Core Tags: K-State Core is used to assure that every undergraduate student receives a minimum breadth in their general undergraduate education.
+No courses 500-level or above should have a K-State Core tag with the exception of requirement/bucket 7, which is limited to 110 and 200-level courses only.
+K-State Core tagged courses impact the entire university.
 Rationale: The rationale should describe why the academic unit is requesting the change or removal.
 If the request is for a new course, then the rationale should include both the need for the course and the anticipated demand.
 The rationale should help all individuals in the voting process determine the quality and appropriateness of the proposal for K-State.